selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-bylaws.md

 ---

 ## 3. Governance — Operational Rules
-### 3.1 Circles and Committees
+### 3.1 Committees and Committees
-- Circles operate with delegated authority granted by the Board or General Assembly.
+- Committees operate with delegated authority granted by the Board or General Assembly.
-- Each Circle must maintain:
+- Each Committee must maintain:
   - scope and mandate;
   - membership list;
   - meeting rhythm;
   - decision-record-keeping.

-### 3.2 Circle Leads
+### 3.2 Committee Leads
-- Leads are selected by Circle members and ratified by the Board.
+- Leads are selected by Committee members and ratified by the Board.
 - Leads may be rotated at least annually to support shared stewardship.

 ### 3.3 Transparency